-What is the best protein powder to breast cancer patients?
+What is the best protein powder for breast cancer patients?

 Greater protein intake has been associated with better breast cancer survival in several studies.
-For instance, a study of 6,348 women who were part of the Nurses’ Health Study (NHS) and who were diagnosed with breast cancer found that women who consumed more protein had a lower risk of recurrence and death resulting from breast cancer.
+A study of 6,348 women who were part of the Nurses’ Health Study (NHS), and who were diagnosed with breast cancer, found that women who consumed more protein had a lower risk of recurrence of and death from breast cancer.

 How much protein?

 Nutrition is an important part of cancer treatment, recovery, and prevention.
 During treatment, food is one of the few things you can control.
 It is therefore important that you take the time to understand how much protein you need.

 Although each individual’s protein requirements vary, plan to consume at least 1 grams of protein per kilogram (1 kilogram equals 2.2 pounds) of body weight per day.
 For a 150 pound person, this amounts to 68 grams of protein per day.
 Note that the protein needs of some cancer patients may be much higher.
 You should therefore discuss your personal protein needs with your physician or registered dietitian.

 Why protein powder?

 Consuming 68+ grams of protein each day can be challenging, especially if you have trouble eating normal food.
 This is where protein powder comes in.
 Protein powder offers a convenient way to boost your protein intake simply because it is easier to swallow your food than it is to chew it.
 It is also easier to make a protein shake than it is to cook a meal.

 In case you were wondering, any type of protein powder can help you meet your protein goals, but not all protein powders are good for you.
 Here are a few things to avoid when choosing a protein powder.

 Avoid food additives.